istamosh/refresh-repo/README.md

 - git pull                                                = pull any changes done in remote into local branch if there are any
 - git branch -d <branchname>                              = delete a branch
 - git commit -am "<message>"                              = shortcut for add modified file into staging area and insert commit message (doesn't work if there are any file with A tag on Visual Studio)
+- git merge main                                          = if you are in branch other than main branch, this will merge both branch into main

 # Using SSH (optional, Windows)
 - ssh-keygen -t ed25519 -C "your@email.com"